-Can you please identify where you have found a solution to a problem and resolved it for the client?
+Can you identify where you have found a solution to a problem and resolved it for the client?

 I was recently involved in a transaction where we were acting for a prospective purchaser of a property.
-The property was made up of 3 titles which is not common, especially with residential conveyancing and due to errors in previous conveyancing transactions, one of the titles to the vendor’s property was still unfortunately registered in a previous owner’s name.
+The property was made up of 3 titles which is not common, especially with residential conveyancing, and due to errors in previous conveyancing transactions, one of the titles to the vendor’s property was still unfortunately registered in a previous owner’s name.
 The matter could not proceed and would go abortive if a solution was not found.

-Working with the vendor’s solicitor, vendor and estate agent we managed to track down the previous owner who, unfortunately for the seller, played hardball and demanded a considerable amount of money for the transfer of the remaining title.
-The vendor in this instance was left with no option but to pay the money and have the title transferred into their name to enable the sale to proceed.
+Working with the vendor’s solicitor, vendor and estate agent, we managed to track down the previous owner, who, unfortunately for the seller, played hardball and demanded a considerable amount of money for the transfer of the remaining title.
+The vendor, in this instance, was left with no option but to pay the money and have the title transferred into their name to enable the sale to proceed.

 In this instance, I think this is a great example where all the parties in a transaction pulled together to get the deal over the line.
-It is commonplace to see that opposing solicitors see each other as ‘enemies’ rather than looking at the bigger picture and working with another.
+It is a commonplace to see that opposing solicitors see each other as ‘enemies’ rather than looking at the bigger picture and working with another.
 It makes for a much more enjoyable experience for all parties involved.
 It is something I have adopted since qualifying in 2016.

 Why would clients work with a property conveyancer and pay a fee rather than trying to do everything themselves?

-Whilst you can carry out your own conveyancing it has become increasingly difficult to do so with the advances in cybercrime and concerns over fraud.
+Whilst you can carry out your own conveyancing, it has become increasingly difficult to do so with the advances in cybercrime and concerns over fraud.
 With this in mind, I would strongly recommend to anyone who is considering their own conveyancing to speak with a solicitor to have an initial chat and receive a quote.
-It is important to understand that a solicitor is there to protect your position, as a buyer or a seller.
+It is important to understand that a solicitor is there to protect your position as a buyer or a seller.

 What are the fees charged?